tkhamez/neucore/README.md

 Please note that both the web server and console user write the same files to `backend/var/cache`, so make sure they can override each other's files, e. g. by putting them into each other's group (the app uses umask 0002 when writing files and directories).

+If running in `prod` mode, the session cookie for the login is limited to HTTPS.

 ### Install/Update